Erlanger (hospital system): History

 1987 – Erlanger seeks designation as Level I Trauma Center from the Tennessee Board for Licensing Health Center Facilities.

 1988 – LIFE FORCE air ambulance service begins operations and transports its first patient, a four-year-old from Sewanee, TN in a 17-minute flight to Erlanger.

 1989 – Chattanooga's first kidney transplant was performed at Erlanger on Sept.
 26, 1989, when a mother donated a kidney to her daughter.
 Dr. Daniel Fisher, head of the Erlanger transplant team, directed the procedure.

 2007 – U.S. President George W. Bush tours Erlanger Baroness Hospital, where he is briefed on the latest advancements in stroke treatment and receives a hands-on demonstration of the da Vinci robotic surgical system.
 During a healthcare forum at the Chattanooga Convention Center, President Bush expresses admiration for Erlanger's commitment to cutting-edge care.

 2016 – In Nov. of 2016, the Erlanger completed a $50 million expansion of Erlanger East Hospital.
 That month Erlanger also launched a new Heart and Lung Institute, expanding the health system's cardiovascular team, capabilities, and facilities.

 2018 – On April 1, 2018, Erlanger assumed operation of Murphy Medical Center in Murphy, North Carolina, and soon renamed the facility Erlanger Western Carolina Hospital.
 December of that year, also marked the opening of a 90,000 ft2 pediatric outpatient facility, the Kennedy Outpatient Center, located at Erlanger's downtown campus.

 2023 - In July 2023, the Tennessee attorney general signed off on Erlanger’s transition to an independent, nonprofit organization.
 This was the final step in converting Chattanooga’s largest and only safety net hospital from a government to a private entity under Internal Revenue Code 501(c)(3).
 Erlanger's leadership said this transition would enable the hospital to make more rapid decisions in line with other health organizations, better provide changing outpatient or one-night services at satellite facilities, and attract additional philanthropic gifts to aid projects.

 2025 - In May of 2025, Erlanger and the Chattanooga Lookouts announced that the city’s new multi-use sports and entertainment venue in the South Broad District will be named Erlanger Park.
 Officials noted the naming rights partnership expands on a long-standing relationship between two organizations with deep roots in the community, “creating a dynamic space that brings people together and supports the continued growth of our region.”

+2026 - On July 22, 2026, Erlanger Health System signed a letter of intent to join Prisma Health.